anyswap/CrossChain-Router/tokens/cardano/README.md

 3 set config contract
 	3.1 routerAddress is mpc address
-	3.2 tokenAddress is assetId.assetName
+	3.2 tokenAddress is assetId.assetName if token not ADA tokenAddress is lovelace if token is ADA
-	3.3 set tokenVersion = 999 if is anytoken

 4 chainId
 mainnet: 1645027868239